netlify-templates/victor-hugo/site/content/_index.md

     groups](https://charter.streetsupport.net/join-action-group/), which each
     tackle a key challenge that people who are homeless may regularly face.
 Each group includes people who have experienced the topic in question, as well as those who have relevant skills and roles.
-The action groups cover a variety of subjects, including; Prevention, Migration & Destitution, Employment, Mental Health, Evening Services, Unsupported Temporary Accomodation, and the experiences of Women and Young People.
+The action groups include;
+    Prevention, Migration & Destitution, Employment, Mental Health, and the experiences of Women & Young People.

     We also have a [partnership
     board,](https://charter.streetsupport.net/partnership-board/) which brings
     together representatives from different perspectives of our city.
-This includes, of course, people who have personal insight into homelessness.
 The board meets quarterly to use its collective influence to remove any systemic blockages that our network are facing.
-Finally, we have a driving group that maintains momentum, supports the action groups, and protects the aims and values of the charter.
+The driving group maintains momentum, supports the action groups, and protects the aims and values of the charter.

-    The 'glue' of the Manchester Homelessness Partnership is [Street Support Network](https://streetsupport.net), which has supported the charter mission from the start.
-Their team host the two paid Partnership roles, and they are part of the driving group.
+    The 'glue' of the Partnership is [Street Support Network](https://streetsupport.net), which has supported the charter mission from the start.
+Their team host the two paid Partnership roles and they are part of the driving group.
 They facilitate the network, help connect people, and communicate between the partnership and out to others in the city through their website, app and other channels.